berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static toMap(ISObjectFunction keyMapper, ISObjectUnaryOperator valueMapper, ISObjectBinaryOperator merger)`

-Returns a `SObjectCollector` that accumulates elements into a `Map<Object, SObject>` whose keys and values are the result of applying `keyMapper` and `valueMapper` mapping functions to the SObject input arguments. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p> <p>The result container keys however <strong>cannot</strong> be casted to a specific type.</p> <p>To get a result container of a specific type use `to<T>Map()` collectors such as SObjectCollector.toByIdMap, SObjectCollector.toByStringMap, etc.</p>
+Returns a `SObjectCollector` that accumulates elements into a `Map<Object, SObject>` whose keys and values are the result of applying `keyMapper` and `valueMapper` mapping functions to the SObject input arguments. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p> <p>The result container keys however <strong>cannot</strong> be cast to a specific type.</p> <p>To get a result container of a specific type use `to<T>Map()` collectors such as SObjectCollector.toByIdMap, SObjectCollector.toByStringMap, etc.</p>

 ###### Parameters
 |Param|Description|